 - BFI: “The impact of Border rides on how twisted-folkloric images sit within the natural environment.
 Special mention to the visual effects team for astonishing creations, and to the makeup department for prosthetics so believable that they don’t seem to be prosthetics.”

 - SciFiNow: “Without wanting to give too much away there is a provocative banging of heads when it comes to political ideology and amid all the horror and outrage Border unexpectedly summons up a generous spirit.”

 The film was not only applauded by critics, but also won the official Cannes Film Festival award Un certain regard, named after a section of the festival.
 The name literally means “a certain glance” but is understood by French speakers to mean “from another point of view.”
 It refers to films with various types of visions and styles, which tell their stories in nontraditional ways.
 The award jury is lead by Benicio del Toro, and Border won over 17 other films, that had been selected from 2000 initial entries.

 Nina Bisgaard, Piodor Gustafsson and Petra Jönsson produced the film for Meta Spark & Kärnfilm.
 The Swedish-Danish feature was written by Isabella Eklöf, Ali Abbasi and John Ajvide Lindqvist, based on the latter’s 50-page horror story, also called Border.
 Eva Melander, Eero Milonoff, Jörgen Thorsson, Ann Petren, Viktor Åkerblom, Matti Boustedt and Sten Ljunggren stars.
-Border is distributed by TriArt Film and is expected to have its Swedish premiere in the fall of 2018.
+Border is distributed by TriArt Film and will have its Swedish premiere on August 31st.

 Full sequence 2: